seanbao/mnemonas/docs/backup-guide.en.md

 ## Encrypt Offsite Backups

 restic encrypts backups by default.
-For rclone, use a `crypt` remote wrapping your storage remote:
+For rclone, use a `crypt` remote wrapping the storage remote:

 ```bash
 rclone config